Olive production in Switzerland: Production and consumption

 Southern Switzerland constitutes the northern limit (or historical limit in the context of global warming) of the cultivation zone where the climatic conditions are favourable to the growth of the olive, a plant sensitive to cold.
 The Flora Helvetica, the reference work for identifying flowering plants in Switzerland, describes the olive habitat: "Rocky slopes, bushes, cultivated and rarely wild in southern Ticino".
 The highest olive grove is found above Faido, at 907 metres above sea level.
 The most common cultivars are Leccino, Frantoio and Pendolino.
 In Sonvico, Melide, Lopagno and Verdabbio (Grisons), olive orchards with cultivars from Ticino have been established by ProSpecieRara.

 Olive oil production in Switzerland is very small.
 In 2020, 18,271 kilograms of olives were processed in the mills of Losone and Sonvico and 1,990 litres of olive oil were produced.
 This constitutes the bulk of the production in the country.
+Nonetheless, Ticino olive oil was inscribed in the Culinary Heritage of Switzerland in 2021.

 Olive oil is popular in Switzerland and it is essentially imported from more southerly countries.
 Olive oil is used in a few traditional dishes of southern Switzerland, notably Ticinese risotto.
 It is also used as a condiment and accompanies regional products, such as fresh cheeses.